I Got The '70s Blonde Hairstyle All Over TikTok & I'm Obsessed

 Advertisement

 The '70s inspire our hair in some form or another every season but the decade has reigned supreme in 2021 in particular.
-From feathered flicks to the distinctive shag haircut, curtain bangs, and teeny-tiny braids, the era's most iconic looks are making a serious comeback right now.
+From feathered flicks to the distinctive shag haircut, curtain bangs and teeny tiny braids, the era's most iconic looks are making a serious comeback right now.
 Even super-straight Cher hair is having a moment.
-"The '70s was such an iconic era for hair," says George Northwood, celebrity hairdresser and founder of Undone.
-"Think of the hair icons that have emerged from that decade: Farrah Fawcett with her floaty, flicky layers, Jane Birkin with her statement bangs, and Debbie Harry with her rockstar layered bob.
+"The '70s was such an iconic era for hair," agrees George Northwood, celebrity hairdresser and founder of Undone.
+"Think of the hair icons that have emerged from that decade: Farrah Fawcett with her floaty, flicky layers, Jane Birkin with her statement bangs and Debbie Harry with her rockstar layered bob.
 It was only a matter of time for these looks to be celebrated again."

-Defined by gourmand honey tones, a curtain fringe, and bohemian waves, '70s blonde, as it is known, is now cropping up everywhere.
-Originating from the golden-blonde bombshells synonymous with the '70s, the retro shade is emerging in various iterations veering from light vanilla blonde and bright butterscotch tones to rich, darker caramel colors.
-The look is said to have first become a hit back when color treatments became more accessible and more people started experimenting with blonde highlights.
+Defined by gourmand honey tones, a curtain fringe and bohemian waves, '70s blonde, as it is known, is now cropping up everywhere.
+Originating from the golden blonde bombshells synonymous with the '70s, the retro shade is emerging in various iterations veering from light vanilla blonde and bright butterscotch tones to rich, darker caramel colours.
+The look is said to have become a hit back when colour treatments became more accessible and more people started experimenting with blonde highlights.

 Years later, legions of fans are emulating the look once again.
-Retro golden shades of blonde have infiltrated Instagram feeds this summer, while #70shair has amassed 77 million views over on TikTok.
+Retro golden shades of blonde have infiltrated Instagram feeds this summer, while #70shair has amassed a casual 77 million views over on TikTok.
 Two names in particular have had a helping hand in making the trend go viral.
-The first was Margot Robbie with her French-girl '70s fringe and honey hair on the cover of British Vogue, and the second was Billie Eilish who, after replacing her signature jet black and green look, sparked a frenzy among fans with her modern shag haircut and bombshell blonde locks.
+The first was Margot Robbie with her French girl '70s fringe and honey hair on the cover of British Vogue, and the second was Billie Eilish who, replacing her signature jet black and green look, sparked a frenzy among fans with her modern shag haircut and bombshell blonde locks.

 Advertisement

-"When I think of '70s blonde hair I automatically think of that honey-hued, layered style with tons of volume [and] choppy, heavy bangs that frame the face," says Northwood, adding that he's enjoying seeing this trend evolve in 2021.
+"When I think of '70s blonde hair I automatically think of that honey hued, layered style with tons of volume.
+Choppy, heavy bangs that frame the face," says Northwood, adding that he is enjoying seeing this trend evolve in 2021.
 Taking on a more sophisticated aesthetic compared with the dramatic layers and volume of the '70s, the style has been reimagined and reconstructed in countless ways of late.
-For the modern update, Northwood tells me, "The color tends to be a brighter, creamier blonde while the cuts are a bit more subtle and wearable, offering a fresh take on a classic retro style."
+For the modern update, Northwood tells me, "The colour tends to be a brighter, creamier blonde while the cuts are a bit more subtle and wearable, offering a fresh take on a classic retro style."
 Think bohemian waves and statement French girl bangs, he says.

 When I arrive at George Northwood’s salon in London’s Fitzrovia, I'm equal parts nervous and excited.
 Staring back at my reflection, my hair is now very long and flat and my outgrown highlights have turned a dark, brassy blonde, revealing my natural mousy brown hair underneath.
 Am I a little nervous about the fringe?
 Yes.
 But like everyone else you’ve spotted coming out of the salon post-lockdown with a total hair transformation, I'm ready to try something new.

 This seems to be the sentiment where all hair trends are concerned right now, and perhaps the reason why '70s hairstyles are so popular.
-"After a monotonous year of lockdowns, so many people are looking for a dramatic change for their hair — and the '70s hair trend is offering just that," says Northwood.
+"After a monotonous year of lockdowns, so many people are looking for a dramatic change for their hair — and the '70s hair trend is offering just that," Northwood confirms.
 "At the salon, we have seen an uptick in clients referencing more '70s styles since we reopened.
-However, our clients often adopt a trend in quite a sophisticated way."
+However, our clients often adopt a trend in quite a sophisticated way.
+They are more into the wearable, less stark take on trend-led styles.
+For example, they would be very much into something like Billie Eilish’s flattering layers and a statement fringe, which is a very cool girl, undone take on the '70s shag."

 Advertisement